HTC ThunderBolt: Software

-The ThunderBolt shipped with Android 2.2 (Froyo) and it was later updated in September 2011 to Android 2.3 (Gingerbread).
+The ThunderBolt shipped with Android 2.2 (Froyo), and it was later updated in September 2011 to Android 2.3 (Gingerbread).
 In early February 2013, the ThunderBolt was updated to Android 4.0.4 (Ice Cream Sandwich) and Sense 3.6.

-The 4.0.4 update brought many new features to the Thunderbolt, including new camera filters and features, the ability to capture screenshots, and facial recognition to unlock the device.
-It also improved the device's stability and improved connectivity issues.
+The 4.0.4 update brought many new features to the Thunderbolt, including new camera filters and features, the ability to capture screenshots, and facial recognition for device unlocking.
+It also improved the device's stability and connectivity issues.
 Connectivity issues were the reason why HTC and Verizon Wireless did not immediately release the 4.0.4 update.
 The "Fit the puzzle piece" unlock screen prompt was replaced by “Drag down to unlock.”

 Another new feature with the 4.0.4 update was the built-in data manager.
 This feature helps users manage and view their recent data usage.
 This feature would show a graph of data usage for the time period that the user had previously set.
-The feature would also keep track of the user's data usage, and would alert the user when they were close to their data limit, which the user would have previously set.
+The feature would also track the user's data usage and alert them when they were close to their previously set data limit.